kurg/KendyVerse/README.md

 Added new versions to kstart01.py up to kstart03.py Also got an Uno R3 Board with a shield (for something)

+Dec 2021
+Continued with my KendyVerse game adding kstart04.py to kstart20.py
+I am also continuing on Unity Pathway.
+Hope to complete it in this Dec 21 vacation

 Thats it for now :)